 Recommendations

-From Post-Impressionist painting to neon light installations, don't miss some of the best exhibitions opening across the UK this month.
+From optical illusions to hypnotic paintings, don't miss some of the best exhibitions open across the UK this month.

-What are the best exhibitions to see this month with an Art Pass?
+Discover the best exhibitions to visit with an Art Pass

 01